HumanCellAtlas/metadata-schema/README.md

 **Submitters** are any members of the HCA or scientific community who submit data or metadata to the HCA.

 **Committers** are any members of the HCA Data Coordination Platform (DCP) with commit privileges to the metadata-schema GitHub repo.
-All committers are also members of the MWG.

-**MWG members** are any persons who are a member of the Metadata Working Group.

-## Scripts

-Any scripts - *e.g.* those required for automatic testing, generation of template spreadsheets - are located in the `src/` directory.

 ## Community feedback

 Follow our community discussion of HCA metadata by joining the #hca-metadata channel on the [HCA Slack group](http://join-slack.humancellatlas.org/).

 If you have any questions or concerns, please create GitHub issues or email our helpdesk at data-help@humancellatlas.org.

+## Scripts

+Any scripts - *e.g.* those required for automatic testing, generation of template spreadsheets - are located in the `src/` directory.